The Gromov-Hausdorff propinquity for metric Spectral Triples: D-norms from Metric Spectral Triples

-From our perspective, two {\gQVB s} are isomorphic when there exists a full modular quantum isometry between them.
-Putting all these ingredients together, we get the following notion for isomorphism of {\gMVB s}: \begin{definition}[\cite{Latremoliere18d}] If
+From our perspective, two {\gQVB s} are isomorphic when there exists a full metrical quantum isometry between them.
+Putting all these ingredients together, we get the following notion for quantum isometries and isomorphism of {\gMVB s}: